API Documentation

 passcode string Optional Optional passcode for additional security

-notification_email string Optional Email address for access notifications
+notification_email string Optional Email address to notify when the note is read

 Example Request